lareponse/dashbored/UX_UI.md

-# UI/UX — dashbored Interface Doctrine
+# UI/UX — Dashbored Interface Doctrine

-This document defines **how dashbored must feel, behave, and think**.
+This document defines **how Dashbored must feel, behave, and think**.

 It is not a style guide.
 It is not a component library.